mabdelatty1987/vmm-v3-script/Doc/README.md

         ../../vmm.py start

-4. Add the content of `./tmp/ssh_config` into your ssh config file `~/.ssh/config`, to allow easy access into the VM that you have created in the VMM.
-Any previous configuration for `/.ssh/config` from previouss lab must be removed before you add the new ssh config.

-        cat ./tmp/ssh_config >> ~/.ssh/config

-5. Verify that node GW is up and running, by initiating ssh session into it.
+4. Verify that node GW is up and running, by initiating ssh session into it.
 The username to access node GW is **pass01**

         ssh gw

-6. Run the script with argument `set_gw`, to configure other interfaces of node gw (interface em1, em2, etc), upload ssh key and dhcp server configuration.
+5. Run the script with argument `set_gw`, to configure other interfaces of node gw (interface em1, em2, etc), upload ssh key and dhcp server configuration.
 Node **GW** will be acting as DHCP server for on ubuntu/centos VM in the topology

         ../../vmm.py set_gw

-7. Run the script with argument `set_host`, to configure ubuntu/centos VM, such has hostname, change interface configuration from dhcp to static, and upload ssh key.
+6. Run the script with argument `set_host`, to configure Linux VM, such has hostname, change interface configuration from dhcp to static, and upload ssh key.

         ../../vmm.py set_host

+6. If there are vEX (vJunos) and/or vPTX in the topology, then run the script with argument `init_junos`,  vEX and vPTX.

+        ../../vmm.py init_junos

 9. Now the lab is ready and can be used